 Staying at the Pyongyang Hotel

-The Pyongyang Hotel Restaraunt is also where we hold our annual New Years Eve Banquet on our New Year’s Eve Party Tour.
+While we don’t stay here on any of our group tours to North Korea it is certainly possible to arrange to stay here on an independent tour.
+The Pyongyang Hotel restaurant is also where we hold our annual New Year’s Eve banquet on our New Year’s Party Tour.

 If you want to stay in the heart of the city and away from big tour groups the Pyongyang Hotel is a great choice.